 This principle limits the collection of personal information to only that which is relevant to the purpose of collection, and should be done using 'lawful and fair' collection methods that do not include obtaining information under false pretences, even in those economies where there is no explicit law against doing so.27 It also stresses that, where appropriate, information should be collected with notice to, or consent of, the data subject.28

 Principle IV – uses of personal information

 This principle limits the use of personal information to only those uses that fulfil the purpose of collection and other compatible or related purposes.
 If information is collected with the consent of the data subject, is necessary to provide a service or product requested by the data subject, or is required by law, limiting the use of information to the purposes for which it was originally collected does not apply.

 Principle V – choice

-The choice principle directs that, where appropriate, individuals be provided with mechanisms to exercise choice in relation to the collection, use and disclosure of their personal information, with an exception for publicly available information.
-This principle also contemplates that, in some instances, consent can be implied or is not necessary.
+The choice principle directs that, where appropriate, individuals be provided with mechanisms to exercise choice in relation to the collection, use and disclosure of their personal information, and that such choices be 'clearly worded' to make it easily understandable to particular audiences (e.g., providing in relevant languages or using age-appropriate language), and are displayed 'clearly and conspicuously'.29 This principle also contemplates that, in some instances, consent is neither necessary (e.g., when contact information exchanged in a business-to-business context) nor practicable (e.g., employers giving employees the choice to use their personal information for HR purposes).30